 From an IT perspective, a BYOD policy must discuss company data storage and data ownership expectations.
 We have found that BYOD-type trends make it much harder for an organization to retrieve their data after an employee is let go.
 The reason for this is that the employee is not required to surrender their devices after they leave.
 Sea to Sky can implement solutions that help an organization retain more ownership of their data with BYOD considered.
 We can help segregate data from a staff member’s personal device with, or without a server; ask us for details!

 Personal devices will continue to make their way into the business environment with or without formal approval.
 This can be a very dangerous prospect for a business, but Sea to Sky Network Solutions can help build a master plan to manage IT systems with BYOD in mind.
 Use discretion before making the decision to an IT trend such as BYOD.

-Sea to Sky Network Solutions is an IT provider, based in Vancouver, focused on helping businesses make the right IT decisions.
+Sea to Sky Network Solutions is an IT service provider, based in Vancouver, focused on helping businesses make the right IT decisions.
 Each business has unique needs and requirements as they relate to cost, security and data ownership.
 Our team can help you create an IT plan for today and tomorrow.
 Contact a Sea to Sky team member for more information.